gnachman/iterm2-website/source/_includes/3.4/documentation-scripting-fundamentals.md

 Its value would be `Lorem ipsum dolor sit amet`.

+### Contexts

+When writing an interpolated string, you must be mindful of the context in which it is evaluated.
+For example, window titles are evaluated in the window's context.
+If you want to put the current session's hostname in the window title, you'd use `\(currentTab.currentSession.hostname)`.
+Likewise, tab titles are evaluated in the tab's context.

 ## Following Context References

 Some variables reference another context.
 For example, the session context has